NERC-CEH/fdri-ontology/sample_data/doc/process-notes.md

 **Update requirements:** Update API to manage definitions and related configurations?

-### `time_series_datasets` from `SITE_INSTRUMENTATION`, `PARAMETERS_INSTRUMENTS`, `PARAMETERS`, `TIMESERIES_S3_MAP_REFINED` and above `time_series_definitions`
+### `TIMESERIES_IDS`

-**What:** Clean definition of all time timeseries datasets for each site with variable, processing level, period and start date.
+**What:** Definition of all time timeseries datasets for each site with time series definition, variable, sensor slot, processing level, and S3 source location information.

-**Preprocessing:** Complicated.
-To work out which series are available at which sites this needs to use `SITE_INSTRUMENTATION` (which is given in terms of instrument id) which has to be mapped to the variable (parameter) reference in the time series definitions.
-Those mappings then need the `PARAMETERS_INSTRUMENTS` and `PARAMETERS` lookup tables.
-The data can include some duplications so the preprocessing does some grouped aggregations to pick the earliest start date and highest duration and processing level from the duplicates.

 **Generates:** `TimeSeriesDatasets` collected into a series for each site and a series for each site/variable (across processing levels).